lm-kbc/dataset2022/README.md

 Your prediction file should be in the jsonl format as described above.
-Each line of a valid prediction file constitutes a JSON object which must contain at least 3 fields to be used by the evaluation script:
+Each line of a valid prediction file contains a JSON object which must contain at least 3 fields to be used by the evaluation script:

 - ``SubjectEntity``: the subject entity (string)